 Once the child comes into your care, there are different steps to finalize your adoption depending on the program.
 Often, you and your child appear before a judge to finalize that adoption.
 It could also be that all finalization documents are filled out and filed remotely.
 Regardless, once you’ve finalized your adoption, the child legally becomes your ward.

 You’ve gotten this far but your journey isn’t over…in fact it’s just beginning!
 You have a lifetime ahead of you to grow, care, and love your child.
 Because you have taken the time to get equipped, you are aware that children who are welcomed home through adoption have often experienced a significant amount of loss due to prior attachment injuries and/or early trauma.
 We encourage you to continue to stay educated and equipped in order to bring hope and healing to your child and family.

 How do I fund an adoption?

 Adoption can cost tens of thousands of dollars, and often one of the major barriers to adoption is finances.
 The U.S. offers a tax credit which can help many families, and you can learn about the adoption tax credit here.
-Organizations like Show Hope exist to help bring waiting children into the love of adoptive families through financial grants.
+Organizations like Show Hope exist to help bring waiting children into the love of families through financial grants.
 There are many other organizations and agencies that offer grants or loans as well.
 Many employers also include adoption benefits and assistance programs to their employees, so be sure to ask your employer if this benefit is available.